-Plague is a disease caused by the Yersinia pestis bacterium.
-This disease can affect both animals and humans.
-There is only one cause of plague but there are three different symptoms depending on the form of plague.
-They are bubonic plague, septicemic plague, and pneumonic plague.
+Plague is a disease caused by the Yersinia pestis bacterium which can infect both animals and humans.
+There are three forms of plague: bubonic plague, septicemic plague, and pneumonic plague.

 Bubonic plague is the most common form.
 It usually occurs from the bite of an infected flea that has fed on an infected rodent, such as a rat.

 Septicemic plague can occur when the infection spreads through the blood.
-It causes general symptoms like bleeding and shock.
-This form is usually seen as a complication of bubonic plague.
+This type of plague can cause bleeding and shock.
+It is usually a complication of bubonic plague.

-Pneumonic plague is the most serious form of plague.
-It is also the least common.
+Pneumonic plague is the most serious form.
 Most of the symptoms are due to the infection occurring in the lungs.
 It is the only form of plague that can be spread from person to person by droplets in the air.
 Symptoms of pneumonic plague can appear as soon as 1 day after the lungs are infected with the bacterium.
 Untreated pneumonic plague is almost always fatal.

 Incidence rate is the number of new cases of disease divided by the number of persons at risk for the disease during a particular time period.